Tendonitis Treatments at Core Medical Group in Brooklyn, Parma, and surrounding areas

 Let me explain: If your calcaneus (heel) bone is jammed posterior it causes a lot of tension on the Achilles.
 This can cause tendonitis.

 The chiropractic “fix” is to find the fixation or restriction in the joint and mobilize (adjust) it to return the joint to normal function.
-At Core Chiropractic & Rehabilitation, we also use ultrasound to help speed along the healing process.
+At Core Medical Group, we also use ultrasound to help speed along the healing process.

 Our medical team can also prescribe NSAIDs and administer steroid injections over the short-term with other modalities used for long-term relief.